What is GZIP Compression?

 Developers from Google – Simply put, gzip compression works by finding similar strings within a text file, and replacing those strings temporarily to make the overall file size smaller.
 This form of compression is particularly well-suited for the web because HTML and CSS files usually contain plenty of repeated strings, such as whitespace, tags, and style definitions.

-You can enable Gzip compression by adding a bit of code to the .htaccess file on your webhost/server.
+You can enable GZIP by simply adding a bit of code to the .htaccess file on your webhost / server.
+The code below will enable it on your server.

-Note: If you are not familiar with the .htaccess file please read this excellant article on feedthebot.com: How to use the .htaccess file
+Note: If you are not familiar with the .htaccess file please read this excellent article on feedthebot.com: How to use the .htaccess file

 The following code snippet should be used at the top of your PHP pages.
 (Don’t forget to place it between the PHP tags)